 Residential and HR Director, and 4 years at the Floating Hospital, where he

 directed rehabilitation services for 92 clinics throughout New York State.
-He spent 14 years as the Vice President of Programs at Mercy Home for Children, and is currently the Associate Executive Director at a non profit agency in Nassau County.
+He spent 14 years as the Vice President of Programs at Mercy Home for Children, was previously the Associate Executive Director at a non profit agency in Nassau County and is currently the COO for Community Resources - Staten Island.

 Michael is a jazz enthusiast and former Music Therapist who has developed Music Therapy programs and other special enrichment projects for people with disabilities throughout NYC.